sober

 There is often a tendency for people in AA to start giving medical advise to other AA members, normally about what medication they should / should not be taking etc. This is highly irresponsible and should be discouraged wherever possible.

-Anyone with any type of health problem, physical, mental, sexual, spiritual, should consult a health professional, or someone qualified in that particular field of health, of their choice, and try and avoid people in recovery who give them any type of medical advice !
+Anyone with any type of health problem, physical, mental, sexual, spiritual or emotional, should have the freedom to consult a health professional of their choice, normally someone qualified in that particular field of health.